jayfiled/zen_tickets/readme.md

 ### Pain points
 - Browser needs more cache refreshes with Sinatra vs Rails
-- Wasted too much time with CSS
+- Problem: Wasted too much time with CSS positioning, display absolute, non memorable class names
-  - too many absolute references
-  - too many bad class names
+- Solution:  Moved the layout to the top right corner instead of the middle.
 - Not being able to add event listeners until elements have transitioned to the screen.
 - Sinatra and local file paths.
-Could not import css from a components folder/Classes from a model folder
+Could not require relative if the class lived in another subdirectory.
+Moved to root.
 - Spent some time trying to use environment variables with Sinatra.
+My problem was that I was using USERNAME and PASSWORD which were reseved by the system.
 - Was hoping for a simple, but elegant UI.
-But ended up spending too much time and in the end, didn't end up with an elegant UI.
+But ended up spending too much time on hiding and unhiding elements.
+Would look for a package in the future.

 ### Improvements

-  - Use css frameworks
+  - Use css or js frameworks
   - Use ruby gems that help with pagination, api calls
-  - Use RAILS..
+  - Would consider using rails as the resources online are more up to date.
   - Template the view